Derkades/commons-conservancy-website/commons-conservancy/content/about.md

 +++
 title = 'About us'

+[params]
-subtitle = 'A foundation with a twist of recursiveness' type = 'page'
+    subtitle = 'A foundation with a twist of recursiveness'
 +++

 [The Commons Conservancy] is a foundation ("stichting") established under the law of The Netherlands on October 21st 2016.
 It has a rather unusual legal infrastructure, which it governs through an intricate system of regulations.
 By law the whole system is bootstrapped through its [statutes](/legal/foundingStatutes), which are more or less standard legal boilerplate for an organisation of its type, with the noted exception of the following: